Foundation Diet and Health

 People who are allergic to birch pollen or peaches can have an allergic reaction to plums.
 If it is a cross-reaction to the birch pollen fruit protein (birch fruit syndrome), you can eat cooked plums, as the allergen is not heat-stable.
 However, if you are intolerant to peaches and plums, a heat-stable protein is responsible.
 Cooking the fruit does not alleviate the symptoms.
 In addition, they are usually more severe than with a birch pollen fruit allergy.
 13

-Plums are usually available all year round thanks to imports.
+Plums are usually available all year round thanks to imported goods.
 It is better to buy them regionally and seasonally, as they have a better ecological balance.
 Non-local or out-of-season fruit and vegetables are transported by truck, ship or plane, which greatly increases their ecological footprint.
 18

-In addition to plum trees, there are also varieties that grow as shrubs and therefore require less space in the garden.
+In addition to plum trees, there are also varieties that grow as bushes and therefore require less space in the garden.
 Special varieties can also be cultivated as columnar fruit in pots.
 9

 If you buy a young tree, you should choose a grafted fruit tree, consisting of a rootstock (rooter) and a noble variety.
 A self-fertile variety is suitable.
 It is best to plant the young tree in autumn (October and November), alternatively March and April are also possible.
 A moist, humus- and nutrient-rich garden soil is important.
 A pH value between 6 and 7 is ideal.
 The location should be sunny and as sheltered from the wind as possible.
 In the first few years, the tree should be watered regularly, as the roots do not reach deep enough into the soil and therefore cannot absorb enough water.
 Annual fertilization with compost and pruning promotes growth and yield.
 10